-- 1. Check for the latest System software update. - 2.
+- 1. Download and install any new system software updates. - 2.
+Check for the latest System software update. - 3.
 Connect an external display.
-If the external video displays the mirrored image correctly, replace the display assembly. - 3.
-Check that the LVDS connection is fully seated on the logic board. - Replace the logic board.
+If the external video displays the mirrored image correctly, replace the display assembly. - 4.
+Check that the LVDS connection is fully seated on the logic board. - 5.
+Replace the logic board.